RobBednark/quiz-me/TESTING.md

 - logout
 - login

-- review with no questions, no usertags, and confirm that behavior is correct (allows changing tags):
+- review with no questions, no tags, and confirm that behavior is correct (allows changing tags):
     1. confirm there are no questions
     2. GET /flashcard (confirm message indicating no questions; confirm tags section is open with no tags)
     3. add a question with a tag